 It’s been a rough few years for the NSO Group.
 The spyware vendor, once a shadowy, little-known hawker of technically sophisticated cyber weapons, has suffered a seemingly endless string of highly visible controversies over the past few years.
-Revelations that it sells its powerful Pegasus spyware to authoritarian regimes, that its products have been used to surveil journalists, activists, politicians, and even potentially world leaders, and accusations that it played a role in the death of Jamal Khashoggi, have marred its reputation—potentially beyond repair.
+Revelations that it sells to authoritarian regimes, that its products have been used to surveil journalists, activists, politicians, and even potentially world leaders, have marred its reputation—potentially beyond repair.

 According to the FT report, Hulio recently pitched this idea to a roomful of suits tasked with representing the company’s largest financial investors.
-Said suits—executives from the global consulting firm Berkeley Research Group—had been sent to the meeting to help “wrap up” a private equity fund that had originally been formed to support NSO but which imploded last year due to infighting and legal disputes.
+Those suits—a bunch of executives from the global consulting firm Berkeley Research Group—had been sent to the meeting to help “wrap up” a private equity fund that had originally been formed to support NSO but which imploded last year due to infighting and legal disputes.
 Amidst those discussions, Hulio started trying to sell them on this whole “risky” clients strategy.
-Hulio reportedly viewed it as a profitable strategy.
+For whatever reason, this was reportedly viewed by Hulio as a profitable strategy.
 BRG folks promptly rejected the idea.

 FT reports that, after the meeting, Hulio told NSO creditors that BRG’s decision had impacted the company financially and BRG apparently found itself on the defensive.
 An email sent by BRG attorneys to NSO creditors shows them affirming their decision not to allow sales to risky clients:

 “You are demanding that (BRG) blindly sanctions the sale of . . .
 Pegasus . . . to elevated risk customers without a thorough governance review,” BRG attorneys apparently wrote in December.
 “Please note that in no circumstance is (BRG) prepared to do so.”